nadiahpk/nadiahpk.github.io/_posts/2022-08-01-dejaegher.md

 \pi_k = {n-1 \choose k-1} p^{k-1} (1-p)^{n-k}.
 $$

-Why is this point significant?
-If I am in a game and I know that I am the pivotal player, then it is in my interests to be a cooperator.
-If I was a defector and could switch strategies, I would want to switch to cooperate.
-We can also intuit that,
-if it is likely that I will be the pivotal player, then it may be in my interests to be a cooperator... we'll return to this point soon.

 {% highlight python %}
 pi_k_fnc = lambda p, k, n: binom(n-1, k-1) * p**(k-1) * (1-p)**(n-k)